Get Started Free

 • The same event stream or table can participate in multiple pipelines.
 Because streams and tables are stored durably, applications have a lot of flexibility how and when they process the respective data, and they can do so independently from each other.

-• The various processing stages in a pipeline create their own derived streams/tables (such as the orders_enriched stream in the ksqlDB example above), which in turn can be used as input for other pipelines and applications.
+• The various processing stages in a pipeline create their own derived streams/tables (such as the orders_enriched table in the Flink SQL example above), which in turn can be used as input for other pipelines and applications.
 This allows for further and more complex composition and re-use of events throughout an organization.

 References